 - Pays in addition to any other insurance

-- Cash for your family to spend as needed—and get back on their feet
+- Benefits for your family to use as needed—and get back on their feet

 The AOPA Accidental Death and Dismemberment Protection Plan is offered to you with no physical exam or health questions.
 You and your family are guaranteed coverage regardless of your health as long as you are an AOPA Member under the age of 75.